• Skip to main content

 Pecan Pie is a perennial favorite and the German Chocolate Cake for us is a special occasion cake!
 What can be better than combining the two!
 This German Chocolate Pecan Pie is so popular that some of our friends have requested it.

-Getting back to this beautiful pie, it is easy to double or triple the recipe to make multiple pies and share them with friends.
+It is easy to double or triple the recipe to make multiple pies and share them with friends.
 Or I won’t tell anyone if you keep them for yourself! 😉

 German Chocolate Pecan Pie